UKVI Approved Banks in India for UK Visa 2026 – Updated List

 Why Approval Matters

-1. Avoid Visa Rejections: UKVI officers only accept financial proofs from pre-vetted banks.
-Submitting statements from unapproved institutions risks immediate rejection.
+• Avoid Visa Rejections: UKVI officers only accept financial evidence from institutions that can be verified.
+Submitting statements from unverifiable or unregulated banks risks refusal.

 Questions to Ask Yourself:

-• Does your bank statement include all required UKVI stamps and signatures?
+• Does your bank statement include all required UKVI details, such as account name, number, dates, transactions, and contact information?

 List of UKVI Approved Banks in India for UK Visa